-How is Anaemia Treated in Pregnant Women?
+How Is Anaemia Treated in Pregnant Women?

 Your doctor may prescribe the following supplements to treat anaemia during pregnancy.

-- Iron and Folic Acid: This is to ensure that required amount of iron and folate is maintained in the body.
+- Iron and Folic Acid: This is to ensure that the required amount of iron and folate is maintained in the body.
 You may be advised to increase the intake of iron and folate-rich foods.